MohammedAlabd/connectProject/README.md

     aws_secret_access_key = <your secret key>
     ```
 ## connect to the amplify CLI:
-1. install the Amplify CLI `npm install -g @aws-amplify/cli`
-2. run this command `amplify init`
+1. run this command `amplify init`
-3. will ask you if you want to use existing environment, say yes
+2. will ask you if you want to use existing environment, say yes
-5. Choose the dev env
+3. Choose the dev env
-6. choose your default code editor
+4. choose your default code editor
-7. will ask you "Do you want to use an AWS profile?" say yes
+5. will ask you "Do you want to use an AWS profile?" say yes
-8. choose a profile you want to use
+6. choose a profile you want to use
-9. Type amplify Pull
+7. Type amplify Pull
-10. Your schema will be at a file with name __schema.graphql__ you can find it at *`\backend\api\connectproject\schema.graphql`*
+8. Your schema will be at a file with name __schema.graphql__ you can find it at *`\backend\api\connectproject\schema.graphql`*
-11. You can change it if you want and then type `amplify push` in the terminal to push the changes
+9. You can change it if you want and then type `amplify push` in the terminal to push the changes
-12. to generate the code (__mutations, queries, subscriptions__) type `amplify codegen add` in the terminal
+10. to generate the code (__mutations, queries, subscriptions__) type `amplify codegen add` in the terminal
-13. choose the language you want it in
+11. choose the language you want it in